Velocity-plus/threaded_mysql/README.md

 I've made a library to fix this problem, it basically queues up the queries and executes them after a certain delay (that can be modified).
  It's inspired from the Sourcemod threaded MySQL https://wiki.alliedmods.net/SQL_(SourceMod_Scripting) Remember that all queries now requires a callback, since they are dispatched.

+ This library will only work for Source-python, but I am working on a version for regular use.

 **Documentation**
 -------------